Higher Laminations and Affine Buildings: Laminations for the space

 \subsection{Canonical Coordinates on Configurations in the Flag Variety and Affine Grassmanian}

+Our goal in this section is to define some important functions on higher Teichmuller space and their proposed tropicalizations.
+These functions will be essential to all our later constructions.
 In all that follows, fix $G=SL_m$.
 We begin by recalling the canonical coordinates on a triple of principal flags for the group $SL_m$.
 A principal flag for $SL_m$ consists of a point in $G/U$, where $U$ is the subgroup of lower-triangular unipotent matrices; in concrete terms, we can write this as a set of $m$ vectors $v_1, \dots, v_m$ where we only care about the forms for $k=1, 2, \dots, m-1$.
 We will require that is the standard volume form.
 We are interested in the space of three generic flags up to the left translation action of $G$.
 Suppose we have three generic flags $F_1, F_2, F_3$ which are represented by $u_1, \dots, u_m$, $v_1, \dots, v_m$ and $w_1, \dots, w_m$ respectively.
 There is an invariant $f_{ijk}$ of this triple of flags for every triple of integers $i, j, k$ such that $i+j+k=m$ and each of $i, j, k$ is an integer strictly less than $m$.
-It is defined by , and it is $G$-invariant by definition.
+It is defined by and it is $G$-invariant by definition.
 Note that when one of $i, j, k$ is $0$, these functions only depend on two of the flags.
 We can call such functions {\em edge} functions, and the remaining functions {\em face} functions.

-Given a cyclic configuration of $n$ flags, imagine the flags sitting at the vertices of an $n$-gon, triangulate the $n$-gon.
+Given a cyclic configuration of $n$ flags, imagine the flags sitting at the vertices of an $n$-gon, and triangulate the $n$-gon.
 Then taking the edge and face functions on the edges and faces of this triangulation, we get a set of functions on a cyclic configuration of flags.

-These functions form a coordinate chart, and different triangulations yield different functions that are related to these by a positive rational transformation (a transformation involving only addition, multiplication and division) \cite{FG1}.
+\begin{theorem} For any triangulation, the edge and face functions form a coordinate chart.
+Different triangulations yield different functions that are related to the original functions by a positive rational transformation (a transformation involving only addition, multiplication and division) \cite{FG1}. \end{theorem}